Skip to the main content.

 2 min read

 A fuel inspector pops open your diesel tank and sees red diesel fuel inside.
 Are you in trouble?
-Depends on what you’re using it for.
+It depends on what you’re using it for.
 If it's known that it's being used to fuel your truck, then yes you would be.
 If you're using it for tractors and generators and farm equipment, then no.

-Dyed fuel signifies the presence of fuel that is subjected to a much-lower tax rate than un-dyed on-road fuel.
-The use of red dyed diesel fuel in most applications other than for home heating use is illegal and could subject the offender to tax evasion penalties.
+Dyed fuel signifies the presence of fuel that is subjected to a much lower tax rate than undyed on-road fuel.
+The use of red-dyed diesel fuel in most applications other than for home heating use is illegal and could subject the offender to tax evasion penalties.

 Back to the hypothetical.
-So, the fuel inspector opens up your storage tank and see red fuel.
+So, the fuel inspector opens up your storage tank and sees red fuel.
 No problem, because it’s a heating oil tank and you’re well within the law.
 In fact, red diesel’s primary use is for home heating fuel and for off-road farming purposes.

 What other differences are there between red diesel and on-road diesel?
 Turns out, not much.
 Originally, the plan was that off-road farm diesel fuel could be of higher sulfur content than on-road diesel up through December 1st, 2010.
 On-road diesel had to be ultra-low sulfur fuel (ULSD) with a max of 15 ppm sulfur.
 Red diesel, the off-road stuff, was allowed to retain a higher sulfur content.